dominikh/go-tools/staticcheck/README.md

 - defers in loops that range over a channel.
 These defers may run if the channel gets closed, but the code is likely to be wrong.
+- Checks that arguments to `sync.Pool.Put` are pointers.

 ## Examples